SampathParavasthu/tree-js/README.md

 # tree-js
-🚧 WIP - js library to create family tree.
-This is a minimal js library to build Trees in UI
+🚧 WIP - This is a minimal js library to build family trees in UI.

 ```js